-This book is amazing and Rachel has a way of writing which is very emotional and very raw.
-Hands Free basically starts with turning off your gadgets so you can spend more time with your children and partner.
+Hands Free Mama is an amazing book and Rachel has a way of writing which is very emotional and very raw.
+The book starts with turning off your gadgets so you can spend more time with your children and partner.
 However, it goes into more depth and just turning off your mobile phone is not enough, you need to connect and be present for your kids.

 It considers how to make life more simpler.
 By having lots to do and not spending quality time doing things with your kids is not good.
 You need to consider what is really important, create a life list and review your daily to do list with this in mind.
 The book gives you ideas and ways to connect with your children, like letting them get involved with the housework you are doing, even if it takes you longer to get things done.